New Victoria Hospital Limited is recognised by all the leading UK medical insurers.

 Check that you are covered by your medical insurance

 All medical insurers have different procedures for how you can make a claim.
 Most now require you to contact them before the start of any treatment so that they can confirm whether it will be covered.
-They will provide you with a pre-authorisation number and any other useful information and, where required, send you a claim form.
+Many also request that you visit your GP first and obtain a Referral Letter if you haven't already done so.
+Once your insurer advises you that your treatment will be covered, they will provide you with a pre-authorisation number and any other useful information and, where required, send you a claim form.
 We will ask you for your pre-authorisation number or other confirmation of your cover when you first arrive at New Victoria Hospital.

 If, like many policyholders, you are covered by a scheme that is administered by your employer then you may also need to contact your Human Resources department at work.